The Best Pennsylvania Electricity Companies

 Understand the rate plan summary

 Every deregulated state requires its retail energy providers to present each plan’s info in a condensed, easy-to-read format.
 In Pennsylvania, this plain language document is the Rate Plan Summary or the Electric Generation Supplier Contract Summary.
 We promise, it’s easier to understand than its name suggests.

 Summaries follow a standardized format intended to give you a clear picture of every plan’s rates, fees, and terms.
 Here’s a breakdown of the terms you'll see listed.

 - Generation / supply price: What you pay.
-Unlike other states, Pennsylvania keeps cost per kWh easy to understand.
+Unlike other states, Pennsylvania keeps cost per kWh so it’s easy to understand.
 Other states muddy the waters by including fees and discounts applied according to usage amounts in the quoted rate.
-PA companies show you you one steady rate.
+PA companies show you one steady rate.
 If you’re looking at a variable plan, this cost will reflect your first month only.
-If it is a special introductory rate, they’ll tell you how long it lasts.
+If it is a special introductory rate, it’ll tell you how long it lasts.

 - Cancellation / early termination fees: The return policy.
 State law requires a three-day rescission period at the start of every plan, and most providers offer a trial period for the first couple months.
 If the plan levies any fees for leaving your contract after that, they’ll list the charge and any steps you might take to avoid it.

 - Renewal terms: When and how you will receive notification of your contract expiring.
 Most providers will give you a heads-up two months and one month prior, and detail your options for future contracts.

 - Electric Distribution Company information: Your local utility company’s contact info.
 Your EDC is still responsible for getting electricity to your home, and retail providers never get tired of telling you so.
 If you have distribution questions or experience power outages, who you gonna call?
 Your EDC.

 Pennsylvania Electric Company FAQ